modesty/pdf2json/readme.md

 - alternative events: (v2.0.0)

   - readable: first event dispatched after PDF file metadata is parsed and before processing any page
-  - data: one parsed page succeeded, null means last page has been processed, signle end of data stream
+  - data: one parsed page succeeded, null means last page has been processed, single end of data stream
-  - error: exception or error occured
+  - error: exception or error occurred

 - start to parse PDF file from specified file path asynchronously: